 Register the sensor in iMonnit.
 Do not install the batteries until told to do so in iMonnit.

 Determine the sensor’s installation location.
 We recommend placing the sensor in the location and making sure it reports to the gateway before final installation.
-See this article if you use an ALTA Button Press Sensor to perform a site survey to determine sensor installation location.
+See this article if you’re using an ALTA Site Survey Tool to perform a site survey to determine sensor installation location.

 After ensuring that the sensor is communicating with the gateway, mount the sensor using the supplied screws or double-sided tape, leaving enough room for the sensor lead end to be inserted into the measurement port.